 – 60 min bus: only 4 buses per day, timetable here

-– 2 hours bus: go to Palermo first and then bus to Trapani, timetable here
+– 2 hours bus: go to Palermo first (with bus 5 EUR, with taxi 30 EUR, with shared taxi 7 EUR) and hop-off at Via Belgio Bus stop, from there hop on a bus to Trapani, timetable here

 From Palermo’s port: